Experience Snowflake with notebooks¶

 Note

 Streamlit is an open-source Python library that makes it easy to create and share custom web apps for machine learning and data science.
 You can build interactive data applications with Streamlit directly in your notebook.
-You don’t need to go to a separate terminal window to serve up your Streamlit app.
-You can test and develop your app directly in notebook.
-Streamlit comes preinstalled in notebooks, which means you can get started right away.
+You can test and develop your app directly in a notebook.
+Streamlit comes preinstalled in notebooks, so you can start quickly.

 Streamlit comes pre-installed with the Snowflake Notebooks environment.
 The example in this section creates an interactive data app using Streamlit.